TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *AI, Generation*

 A marker used to tell the AI to stop generating.
-Generally, it is an uncommon symbol that would not appear unless the user \'trains\' the AI to use it regularly.
+It should be an uncommon symbol that normally does not appear unless the user \'trains\' the AI to use it regularly.
 Useful for generating text similar to chat logs and other unorthodox forms, or simply to stop on sentence ending markers.